 So God created man in His own image; in the image of God He created him; male and female He created them.

 [On Screen: Genesis 1:27 New King James Version]

-Now, sadly it’s only our Lord Jesus Christ who was able to measure up to God’s image because he was the only man who was holy and without any sin.
-But how about the physical image of Christ?
-Because that’s really the topic of our lesson today.
-Well, biblically, there are no verses describing in detail the physical appearance of our Lord Jesus Christ or in the indication as to what He really looks like.
+Brother Barry: Now sadly, it’s only our Lord Jesus Christ who was able to measure up to God’s image because He was the only man who was holy and without any sin.
+But, how about the physical image of Christ?
+Because that’s really the topic of our lesson today, well, biblically, there are no verses describing in detail the physical appearance of our Lord Jesus Christ or in the indication as to what He really looks like.
 How about in history?
 Could there be an actual image of Christ made in the past?
 Well this is going to be very interesting and we’ll find out about that when we return after this break.

 It is said that the model the great artist Leonardo Da Vinci used for the figure of Jesus Christ in his painting “The Last Supper” was a young man exceptional of beauty, whose countenance expressed innocence and purity in a remarkable degree.